sahib/brig/docs/tutorial/remotes.rst

    never is.
 If any of the following network operations might not work it might be necessary to open the port 4001 and/or enable UPnP.
 For security reasons we recommend to only open the required ports explicitly and not to use UPnP unless necessary.
-This is only necessary if the computers you're using ``brig`` on are not in the same local network.

 Syncing
 -------

+Now that we added a remote, a whole new set of features are available to us.
 Before we move on to do our first synchronization, let's do a quick recap of what we have done so far: